mapeditor/tiled/docs/manual/automapping.md

 Automapping can automatically place or replace tiles based on rules you define.
 It looks for tiles in your working map that match each rule's input, and if it finds any, it'll place the corresponding output.
 This enables complex or repetitive tile placement to be entirely automated, which can make decorating your levels much faster, and can help you automatically correct mistakes.

+If your tiles are set up to work as corners and edges of shapes, you may want to look into using [Terrains](terrain.rst) instead.
+Terrains provide a more convenient way to automate placement of such tiles.

 Automapping can be applied manually via *Map > AutoMap*, or dynamically as you draw on the map if you enable *Map > AutoMap While Drawing*.

 :::{note}